DragonSenses/Curiosity/TypeScript/5. Object Types/object-types.md

 }
 ```

-In some situations that’s enough, but addresses often have a unit number associated with them if the building at an address has multiple units.
+In some situations that's enough, but addresses often have a unit number associated with them if the building at an address has multiple units.
 We can then describe an `AddressWithUnit`.

 ```ts
 interface AddressWithUnit {